glenfish/CryptoTracker/README.md

 The user can add a symbol name that represents the cryptocurrency on trading exchanges, and the quantity purchased.
 The app will display a list of all entries, showing name, symbol, quantity, current USD price of the asset, and the current USD value of the user's assets, with a grand total showing the combined portfolio value.

 In addition to real time pricing data, there is a menu option to display recent API data which is stored locally.
-This is priomarily for testing, but can be useful when adding new cryptos to the portfolio, and the user simply wants to check the list without requesting fresh live data with every refresh of the portfolio page.
+This is primarily for testing, but can be useful when adding new cryptos to the portfolio, and the user simply wants to check the list without requesting fresh live data with every refresh of the portfolio page.

 An administrator account has user creation privilliges and can deactivate any given user.
 Admin can also view the full list of users, usernames, passwords, status and date the user was created.

-All users are stored together locally in 'users' JSON file, and each puser has their own poerfolio JSON file based on their username.
+All users are stored together locally in 'users' JSON file, and each puser has their own porfolio JSON file based on their username.
 The file contains data on the cryptocurrency symbols (for example 'BTC' for Bitcoin, or 'ETH' for Ethereum) and quantities of cryptos being tracked in the portfolio for each given user.

-Additonal features are planned for the future.
-The current version of the app is version 1.0